Palestine Research Center: History

 At its peak, at least 40 researchers were employed, who produced, mainly in Arabic but also in French and English, over 300 publications.
 The researchers were supported by a further 40 personnel.
 Anis Sayigh, a Lebanese Palestinian who had obtained a doctorate from Cambridge University in Middle Eastern Studies in 1964, replaced his brother Fayiz as director in 1966, a position he held until 1977.
 He submitted his resignation in 1976, but stayed on to direct the institute for another year until his successor, Sabri Jiryis appointed that year, could relieve him.
 Jiryis, a Hebrew-speaking Palestinian with a degree in law from Hebrew University, had left Israel in 1970 after being subjected to two successive periods of administrative detention.
 In the period of transition, the center was run by the Palestinian poet Mahmoud Darwish (1977-1978).
 At the time its contents were plundered Constantin Zureiq professor emeritus at the American University of Beirut, presided as chairman of institute's board while Dr. Walid Khalidi, a visiting professor at Harvard University, was secretary.

 As Israeli troops during the second Israeli invasion of Lebanon prepared to enter Beirut.
 Jiryis, anticipating the risk of seizure, had the Center's collection of rare and highly valuable documents, and all files pertaining to sensitive information, such as personnel files, packed away in two suitcasesand later shipped out to safety from Lebanon.
 When the invasion got underway, the PRC was targeted in two earlier car bombings, in July and August 1982.
-On July 13, a car positioned in a parking lot adjacent to the Center exploded, but caused only minor damage.
-On 18 August, P.L.O. officers detected another car packed with explosives parked in front, and managed to evacuate people from the vicinity before it exploded and wounded 4 people.
+On 13 July, a car in a parking lot next to the Center exploded, but caused only minor damage.
+On 18 August, PLO officers detected another car packed with explosives parked in front, and managed to evacuate people from the vicinity before it exploded and wounded 4 people.